-Use these tools to help you decipher unfamiliar UK legal abbreviations.
+Use these tools described below to help you decipher unfamiliar UK legal abbreviations and acronyms.

 This index enables users to de-code the initial-letter-only system of most British legal citation.
-It also provides disambiguation for similar or identical abbreviations used in Australia, South Africa, and other Commonwealth nations that were formerly part of the British Empire.
+It also provides disambiguation for similar or identical abbreviations used in Australia, Canada, New Zealand, South Africa, and other Commonwealth nations that were formerly part of the British Empire.

 Cardiff Index to Legal Abbreviations

-This free, Web-based resource covers legal abbreviations used in the UK, Canada, Australia, New Zealand, and other Commonwealth jurisdictions, as well as the United States.
+This free, Web-based resource covers legal abbreviations used in the UK, Australia, Canada, New Zealand, South Africa, and other Commonwealth jurisdictions, as well as the United States.
 Search by abbreviation to locate the title of the corresponding publication or search by title to determine the correct abbreviation for a specific publication.

 For assistance with U.S.-formatted citations to UK law, consult The Bluebook, Rule 20, and Tables 2.42 (U.K.), 2.42.1 (England & Wales), 2.42.2 (Northern Ireland), and 2.42.3 (Scotland).
 Rule 20 provides general guidelines for citing foreign legal materials.
 Tables 2.42, 2.42.1, 2.42.2, and 2.42.3 cover cases, statutes, regulations, and parliamentary materials for the UK as a whole and for its component nations, as well as common abbreviations, journals, and electronic sources.